 A “worker share” is the exchange of labor for a vegetable share.
 Worker shares work together with the full time crews; about 24 people each day working on the farm.
 The opportunity to participate as a worker shares is a unique way to be involved on the farm.
 Please don’t view this as a recreational experience.
 It’s hard work.

-A worker share makes a serious commitment of 4.25 hours of work per week for 20 weeks (in exchange for a Standard Share).
+A worker share makes a serious commitment of 4.25 hours of work per week for 20 weeks (in exchange for a Weekly Share).

 You commit to a shift and work that shift for the entire season.

 Shift options: Monday, Tuesday, and Wednesday 6:45 - 11:00 or 12:15 - 4:30

 You will be involved in all aspects of vegetable harvest and post harvest including washing, bagging, bunching, weighing, counting and sorting vegetables.
 You may weed, trellis, transplant, mulch.
 Each shift has its own rhythm.
 There are many one time jobs; some jobs repeat themselves week after week.

 I’ve never done farm work before.
 How will I know what to do?